-It's awesome when you sit in an old house like this, because [points] not two blocks that way on 16th [Ave.] is THiS Music, in this renovated old house.
+It’s awesome when you sit in an old house like this, because [points] not two blocks that way on 16th [Avenue] is THiS Music, in this renovated old house.
 The front room there is where the song came to life.
-It's so neat, here we are two-and-a-half years after that song was written and I can remember the exact day like it was yesterday.
+It’s so neat … I can remember the exact day like it was yesterday.
 I guess that speaks volumes for how special the song is.

 ‘Cowboys and Angels’ has always been the foundation block we were going to build the album around.
 I’ve written hundreds of songs since then, but it’s always been there.
 I had the idea for a long time, but I was just waiting on the right guys to co-write the song with.
 It was my first co-write ever with Tim Nichols and Josh Leo, two guys that I idolized for obvious reasons — they’re both hugely successful songwriters, and Josh Leo is a guitar-playing and producing god.
 So, just to meet the guys I was pumped about, much less to get a chance to write a song with them.

 When Tim asked if I had any ideas that I wanted to write about, I was so nervous that I kind of defaulted and said, “I’m fresh out.”
 Tim started throwing out some ideas, and we weren’t really sticking on anything I was liking.
 So, he opened up his notebook — he’s got a little brown book that he keeps his ideas in — he said, “Here’s an idea that I’ve always wanted to write for a long time, it’s called ‘Cowboys and Angels.'”
 When he said that, I about fell off the couch.
 I showed him the piece of paper that I had written that on.
 For two guys that have never met to have the same idea, we all of a sudden looked each other and were like, “Well, I guess this is the idea that we’re gonna write.”